Nasopharynx, Nasal Cavity, and Paranasal Sinus

 Two case-control studies conducted in Taiwan between 1991-1994 and 2010-2014 among more than 2,000 individuals to examine the role of viral, environmental, and genetic factors associated with the development of nasopharyngeal carcinoma

-A family study in Taiwan to elucidate genetic factors linked to the development of nasopharyngeal cancer
+A family study in Taiwan to elucidate the viral, environmental, and genetic factors linked to the development of nasopharyngeal cancer

 EBV Screening for the Early Detection of Nasopharyngeal Carcinoma

 The Epstein-Barr virus (EBV) Screening for the Early Detection of Nasopharyngeal Carcinoma (NPC) in China demonstration project includes a group of approximately 52,000 men and women ages 30-69 recruited into the active screening arm of a community-randomized trial to evaluate the impact of EBV-based antibody screening on NPC mortality rates.